easyt0re/piecewiseLinearModel/README.md

 ~the system wouldn't stay for no good reason (bad reason: numerical errors and stuff)~

-solved by frustratedly flipping the sign (this was a good reason)
+solved by frustratingly flipping the sign (this was a good reason)

 the system would stay for almost 1 second (this could be due to numerical stuff)